The Best Low Carb Bread Recipe

 - Gluten Flour a natural protein found in wheat that is high in minerals and low in carbs.
 Vital wheat gluten has no substitutes and creates beautiful texture low carb breads.

 - Golden flax meal a delicious tasting meal that adds earthiness to this recipe.
-Substitute more oat fiber or almond meal if you don’t have it, but it is recommended.
+Substitute more oat fiber or blanched almond flour if you don’t have it, but it is recommended.

 Ingredient Substitutes